-- Check the box to indicate you completed federal Form 8857. - Include all required statements for the type of relief you are requesting. - Include a copy of your completed federal Form 8857. - Sign page 5 of Form 200. - Mail Form 200 to the address shown on page 1.
+- Check the box to indicate you completed federal Form 8857. - Include all required statements for the type of relief you are requesting. - Include a copy of your completed federal Form 8857. - Sign page 5 of Form 200. - Mail Form 200 to the address shown on page 1 or email to innocentspouse@azdor.gov.